AustinRyf/CptS322-SoloWebsiteProject/README_part2.md

     smile posts.
 When you get to creating new smile posts (Task 4 below), you will have to change the `smileSpace` variable in `smiles.js` to a new name that will give you your own smile space. ('space' is a attribute in the model(database) in the backend.
-    When you get the posts, they will be filtered based onthe space.)
+    When you get the posts, they will be filtered based on the space.)

 ### Task 2: Display All Smiles
--

 1. We will not need the posts you have added to `index.html` in Part 1.
    However, we will keep one around to use as a template for